 Sean Morgan has been with RHA since the summer of 2016.
 Sean received his Bachelor of Science in Architecture from Kent State University and his Master of Architecture from Syracuse University.
 While at Syracuse, he also co-taught Freshman Design Studio for two semesters.
 Prior to joining RHA, Sean has held positions at design offices in Syracuse, Philadelphia, and Switzerland.
 Sean has been working on several projects in the studio, including schematic design for the Twin Peaks Houses project, the conceptual Memory Houses project, and the Beach Cottage on a Steep Slope.
 He holds a particular interest in architecture of the Everyday, and in collaboration with Rebecca Marsh curates domestic anomalies through their instagram account @strangedomesticity, "... a curation of everyday anomalies, objects, and growths."

 Jackie Hensy started working at RHA in January 2018.
 Originally from Texas, Jackie received her BArch degree in Architecture from the University of Texas at Austin in 2014.
 Prior to joining RHA, Jackie worked for a small residential practice in Fort Worth TX, and then a large commercial office in Seattle WA.
-Jackie has a particular interest in the tectonic resolution of a project, and is leading the development of models, drawings, and installations for our upcoming exhibition of the Memory Houses project at 4culture in May 2018.
+Jackie has a particular interest in the tectonic resolution of a project, and led the development of models, drawings, and installations for our exhibition of the Memory Houses project at 4culture in May 2018.